 IMPORTANT POINTS TO CONSIDER

 Criminal Justice as it is taught in most colleges whether as a major or a minor tends to have a pre-professional focus.
 Course work is on such subjects as criminal procedure and criminal investigation.
 That is the case with JMU’s criminal justice minor.
 Our Justice Studies program has a different focus.
 In it we are concerned more with treating justice issues as a general class of social and political problems to be understood than as applied problems to be solved.
 Neither approach is better than the other.
-It is a matter of personal preference and you should make sure that you go into a program that fits with how you want to study these issues.
+It is a matter of personal preference and you should make sure that you go into a program that fits with how you want to study these issues, and that will best help you work toward your academic and career goals.

-Certainly if you are interested in criminal justice or think you might be, you should take some.
-But, remember that we limit how many we accept (see point 2).
-What would be most beneficial would be to take the equivalents of MATH 220.
+Certainly if you are interested in criminal justice or think you might be, you could take some criminal justice courses.
+But, remember that we limit how many we accept (see above).
+What would be most beneficial would be to take the equivalent of MATH 220: Elementary Statistics.
+Students who do not complete Math 220 before coming to JMU may need additional time to complete the major.
 Also be aware that courses taught at the 100 or 200 level at community colleges and elsewhere that are taught at JMU at the 300 level are unlikely to be accepted.

 JUST 200 is a prerequisite for all JUST courses.